NullChapter/Challenges_2023_OWASP_10/Injection (Cross-Site Scripting (XSS))/easy/README.md

-# OWASP Top 10 CTF Challenge - Injection (Cross-Site Scripting (XSS)) (Easy)
+# OWASP Top 10 CTF Challenge - Cross-Site Scripting (XSS) (Easy)
-Description of the easy challenge goes here.
+A reflected XSS challenge involving JS injection via URL.
+The challenge consists of a birthday screen generation website.
+The key here is to cause a window.alert by injecting JS into the URL.
+This will send a request to the server, which will send the flag.

 ## Flag Format
-Flag format for easy challenge.
+Flag will be sent as a window alert.
+It can be configured within the .env file.
+Format: FLAG(flag_name)

 # Set-up